Come and meet us

 In this block, you will learn how to turn travellers' expectations into unforgettable travel experiences.
 This begins online, where we trigger feelings of 'wanderlust' in holidaymakers looking for travel experiences.
 'Wanderlust' stands for the desire to step out of one’s own world for a while and experience something different.
 It is the urge to travel.
 If you can turn that into a fantastic product that travellers will want to book, then you are exactly what the tourism industry is after.

 In this block, you take the step from visiting a destination to understanding a destination.
 In other words, during this project, you will do research at the destination itself, which we call fieldwork.
-You will discover the story behind the destination.
+You will discover the story behind the destination and engage in conversation with stakeholders such as entrepreneurs and residents.
 And you will present your results in the form of a short film or documentary during the 'Untold Stories' film festival.

 - Block 3: Travel Mobility